Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,1397.877607,1410.534501.md

 ### Transcript

-> big the world is in football fields but
+> big the world is in football fields but it's about 30 by 30 kilometers so that's